 - On May 6, CDC published a report on COVID-19 in correctional and detention facilities. - CDC recommends that facility administrators, with the support of local health departments and partners, prepare for potential transmission, implement prevention measures, and follow guidance for the management of suspected and confirmed COVID-19 cases to prevent further transmission. - The nation's Slow the Spread campaign ended April 30.
-CDC continues to recommend that everyone use a cloth face covering in community settings to help reduce the spread of COVID-19. - On April 28, the Centers for Disease Control and the Environmental Protection Agency issued guidance on for cleaning and disinfecting spaces when reopening America; the guidance offers step by step instructions on how Americans can reduce risk of exposure to COVID 19 and stay safe in public spaces, workplaces, businesses, schools, and homes. - CDC continues to encourage use of personal protective equipment optimization strategies for healthcare providers to optimize resources, deal with limited resources, and make contingency plans or alternative strategies when supplies are limited. - On April 26, CDC and the Occupational Safety and Health Administration (OSHA) released targeted guidance to help meat and poultry processing facilities implement infection control practices to reduce the risk of transmission and illness from COVID-19 in these facilities.
+CDC continues to recommend that everyone use a cloth face covering in public settings where other social distancing measures are difficult to maintain. - On April 28, the Centers for Disease Control and the Environmental Protection Agency issued guidance on for cleaning and disinfecting spaces when reopening America; the guidance offers step by step instructions on how Americans can reduce risk of exposure to COVID 19 and stay safe in public spaces, workplaces, businesses, schools, and homes. - CDC continues to encourage use of personal protective equipment optimization strategies for healthcare providers to optimize resources, deal with limited resources, and make contingency plans or alternative strategies when supplies are limited.

+On April 26, CDC and the Occupational Safety and Health Administration (OSHA) released targeted guidance to help meat and poultry processing facilities implement infection control practices to reduce the risk of transmission and illness from COVID-19 in these facilities.